pratishrajeshreddy/countryaddress/README.md

-# HealthCare Application
+# Get Address by Country Code Application

-This microservice is developed with two entities Enrollee and Dependent to track the status of enrollees in a health care program.
+This microservice is developed to retrieve all the address fields based on the country code (USA or CAN).

-Enrollee will have ID, Name, BirthDate, ActivationStatus, PhoneNumber (Optional) Dependent will have ID, Name, BirthDate

-Enrollee can have zero or more dependents
+Address will have ID  ID, country, addressLine1, addressLine2, street, city, state, country, countryCode, zipCode

 ## Getting Started